• Skip to primary navigation

 • Preheat the oven to 350º F (180º C).
 Grease a 8-inch (20 cm) ring pan with butter or no stick cooking spray.
 Sprinkle sugar all over.
 Set aside.

-• Blend all ingredients (except the sprinkles.) in a blender until smooth.
-Pour mixture into the prepared pan.
-Bake in a bain-Marie for about 40 minutes.
+• Blend all ingredients (except the sprinkles) in a blender until smooth.
+Pour the mixture into the prepared pan.
+Bake in bain-Marie for about 40 minutes (or more depending on your oven and the size of your pan).
+Please, read some important NOTES below.
+It will be ready when the top is set and the flan is slightly jiggly like a cheesecake.
 Remove from the oven, run a knife the edge around carefully, and place on a rack to cool.

 • Cover and refrigerate for about at least 4 hours, or until chilled and set.
 Run a knife around again and invert onto a plate.
 You may have to tap bottom of the pan to encourage unmolding.